Checkio-Game-Missions/checkio-empire-index-power/info/story.md

-Each level of the mine require energy in exponential law for each device.
-Hm, how to calculate this?
+Each level of the mine requires energy in exponential quantities for each device.
+Hmm, how to calculate this?